 The better the employee (attitude and performance) the more they appreciate high performance standards.
 Every employee should have a copy of his/her current job description that lists the jobs accountability and end results expected for that position.
 In addition, supervisors should discuss progress throughout the year not just at annual performance reviews.
 Put your money where your mouth is – employees want to know that if one of their peers isn’t maintaining the standards, you will do something.
 Over time you can cultivate the idea that those who meet the standard do well and those who do not may leave eventually or will stay at their level and not advance.

-When a negative story is made public or if a company’s practices are generally thought of poorly in the community, employees take notice.
+When a negative story is made public or if a company’s practices are thought of as callous toward employees or the community, employees take notice.
 In general, employees want to work for an employer who places emphasis on honesty and integrity.
-But it’s not enough to have written values or standards, the company has to use these values in all activities; encouraging employees who personify the values and counseling those who do not.
-When employees see the company operating with honesty, they will brag about it.
+High potential employees look for companies who make social responsibility a priority.
+Standards are changing for company purpose which includes community and societal benefit verses exploiting employees for profit or shareholders.
+It’s not enough to have written values or standards, the company must use these values in support of employee wellbeing; moving away from insensitive practices and emphasizing those which further employee wellbeing; encouraging employees who personify the values and counseling those who do not.
+When employees see the company operating with honesty and purpose, they will brag about it.
 When they see their employer doing sleazy things, they tell their family and friends about that as well.

 9. An employer known for quality service/products